-Macron visiting Notre Dame two years after devastating blaze
+Macron assesses Notre Dame two years after devastating fire

 The consolidation phase costing 165 million euros ($197 million) was vital: 40,000 metal tubes from scaffolding that was in place at the time of the fire melted during the blaze and had to be patiently cut off the roof.
 The vaults inside the cathedral also had to be stabilized.
 In a sign of the work to come, though, 1,000 oak trees were felled in some 200 French forests this spring to make the frame for the cathedral’s transept and spire — destined to be admired on the Paris skyline for potentially hundreds of years

-The drama of the eventful night of April 15, 2019, may well be 24 months in the past, but for Parisian witnesses it still feels very near.
+The night of the fire may well be 24 months in the past, but it still feels very near to Parisian witnesses.
 Frederico Benani, who witnessed and filmed the burning cathedral, was tearful as he recounted the experience.

 “I was here with my wife having tea.
 I saw a little black flame, and I never thought it was Notre Dame that was burning, and it was shocking for me to see all of those flames,” Benani said.
 “It was horrible.
 It was sad.
 It breaks my heart.”